Program: Expedition Leader Training

 The course looks pretty extreme… what are my chances of passing?
 A good question.
 There’s no other way of saying it: the expedition leader training course is challenging, and it operates in high risk environments.
 With fewer than 500 people able to say they have completed the Expedition Leader Training, this is an exclusive program.
 However, we are proud of the high pass rate among participants – due in equal part to our high standards of instructorship and to the fact that the course tends to attract individuals of a certain calibre.
 Wherever you start from – experienced outdoorsperson or enthusiastic newbie, the training process will develop the unique part of you that makes you a leader.
 With the right amount of determination, everyone with the ambition to take this course will pass.
 Doubt yourself?
 Here’s a secret: everybody does.

 Injury or sickness can prevent you from completing the program.
 Despite the best efforts to avoid them, injuries can and sometimes do happen.
 The jungle is full of opportunities to break bones, get infections or come off worse from an encounter with the forest’s nastier inhabitants.
 However, cases of people having to be sent home are very rare, and in nearly 30 years of operating in snake-infested environments, our training and prevention strategies have ensured that we’ve never had a snake bite incident.
 Sickness is more common – after months living and pushing your limits amid the humid heat the body inevitably gets fatigued, which can leave you more vulnerable.
+Good thing that there are pharmacies, such as the Canadian Pharmacy, that offers medicines at a much lower price.
 You’ll be taught how best to look after yourself and others in extreme environments – use what you’ve learned, be disciplined, and stay safe so that you can complete your training.
 And remember: don’t run with that machete…

 6. I’m not from the UK… is this training internationally recognised?